Skip links

 Frequently Asked Questions (FAQ)

-- Do my family members also have to live in Greece for 7 years and pass the tests?
+Do family members have to live in Greece for 7 years for citizenship?

 Yes.
-Each adult family member who wishes to become a citizen must independently meet the 7-year residency requirement and pass the language and civics exams.
-Citizenship is not automatically granted to family members of a naturalized citizen.
+Every adult family member must independently fulfill the 7-year physical residency requirement (183+ days/year) and pass the Greek language and civics exams to qualify for naturalization.

 Yes.
-Greece explicitly allows dual citizenship.
-You will not be asked to renounce your original nationality to become a Greek citizen, provided your country of origin also permits it.
+Greece allows dual citizenship.
+You are not required to renounce your original nationality to become a Greek citizen, provided your home country also permits dual nationality.

-- What happens if I fail the language and civics exam?
+What happens if I fail the Greek citizenship exam?

-Once you have been granted Greek citizenship and hold a Greek passport, you are no longer required to maintain the Golden Visa investment.
-As a full citizen, your right to live in Greece is permanent and unconditional.
+No. Once you are granted Greek citizenship and receive your EU passport, you are no longer required to maintain the Golden Visa investment.
+Your right to live in Greece becomes permanent and unconditional.

 Are you ready to plan your long-term future in Europe?
 Contact our team for a strategic consultation on how the Golden Visa can be your first step towards a European passport.